Design and implement Azure load balancer using the Azure portal

 Two SKUs are available when you create a load balancer in Azure: Basic load balancers and Standard load balancers.
 These SKUs differ in terms of their scenario scope and scale, features, and cost.
 Any scenario that is possible with the Basic load balancer can also be created with the Standard load balancer.

-To compare and understand the differences, review the table below.
+To compare and understand the differences, review this table.

 Features